ociu/sphinx-traceability-extension/example/index.rst

 .. requirement:: r100 A requirement using the ``requirement`` type
+   :fulfills: r003 r005

    This item has been defined using other directive.
 It easily extends rst semantics

+.. requirement:: r101 Other requirement using the ``requirement`` type

+   Example to show that there is no trouble in nesting items, it is completely allowed.

+   Text before nesting requirements.

+      .. requirement:: r101.1 Nested, indented requirement

+         Nested requirement content.
+Also indented.

+   .. requirement:: r101.2 Other nested, but not indented requirement

+      Other nested requirement content.
+Not indented in this case.
+Indentation (visual) and nesting (logical) are not necessarily related.

+   Text after nesting requirements.

 Item list